 Thus, Part II is a deep meditation on the motivations beyond the technical that drive success and failure in the distributed ledger space.
 DLT is about recreating the earliest days of the internet where open competition was encouraged because all participants had the same access to build and monetize their creations using the same infrastructure.

 2:1 Fitness Landscape: Competition is fierce.
-Trillions of dollar of capital are on the line for whoever can capture the most market share from entrenched centralized players in every major industry from banking, to media, to supply chains.
+Trillions of dollar of capital are on the line for whoever can capture the most market share.
+Entrenched centralized players in every major industry from banking, to media, to supply chains are waking up to this competition and all want a piece of the distributed ledger future.
 Framing the conversation in terms of evolutionary biology will help guide the rest of part II by giving a backdrop to why the life cycle of innovation, adaptation, and ultimately death is a natural part of all business processes.

 2:2 Public Ledgers Matter: Our first stop on the fitness landscape attempts to shape the conversation around how private/permissioned/closed source ledgers will compete with public/permissionless/open ledgers.
 We also formalize the concept of the “fingerprint internet” where a global public base ledger is used to store hashes of higher level public and private chains.

-2:7 Epilogue (In an A.I.
-World Your Data Has Value): We will catch up with Xoana 10 years post graduation to see how she navigates the distributed world using services like dUber and dBay in her daily life, as well as participating in the healthcare, news, and political data markets among others.
+2:7 Epilogue: We will catch up with Xoana 10 years post graduation to see how she navigates the distributed world using services like dUber and dBay in her daily life, as well as participating in the healthcare, news, and political data markets among others.